What is Export Logistics?

 Logistics for export, represents the entire supply chain channel which includes streamlining of order handling, transportation, inventory management and handling, storage, packaging, and clearing of the export goods.
-Efficient export logistics management by the entity can give them a competitive advantage through better order handling and reduced product cycles.
+Efficient management of logistics by any export firm can give them a competitive advantage through better order handling and improved cash flows.

 On the other hand, sub-par logistics management often leads to increased logistics cost and poor service.

-Once the product has been cleared for dispatch, the logistics process formally starts.
-One of the first things exporters need to do is to decide on the freight forwarder and the mode of shipping.
-Selecting an efficient freight forwarder/export logistics company/agent and clearing and forwarding (C&F) agent will ease the logistics process to a great extent.
+Once the product has been cleared for dispatch from the factory or the warehouse facility, the logistics process formally starts.
+One of the first things exporters need to do is to decide the mode of shipping and zero-in on an ocean freight forwarder , who is responsible for arranging and managing the transport of goods from point A to point B.

 The goods to be shipped must be packed in an ‘export-ready’ manner, which includes the necessary marking and labeling of the cases, packages, or cartons.
-A packing list is required if more than one package is to be dispatched in the lot.
+An export packing list document is required if more than one package is to be dispatched in the lot.
 The goods are then cleared from the exporter’s premises, after completing excise formalities (if any).